ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

     * rolodex access secret - a secret for use to access the rolodex service
     * rolodex access secret expires - when the access secret will expire and no longer be valid
     * update next - the timestamp when the next update can/should be issued (but not before)
+  * Grant service challenge (optional, if challenge is required)
+    * ID - a challenge ID that the server generated which the client application will have to authorize
+    * Name - a human readable name for the service requesting the challenge
+    * Image - a brandable image representing the service requesting the challenge
+    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
+    * Domains - a list of domains the service will accept trusted signatures as proof

 ### Security Considerations